 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City's basic financial statements.
-The combining statements and schedules are presented for purposes of additional analysis and are not required parts of the basic financial statements.
+The schedule listed as supplementary information on the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.